<img height="1" width="1" src="https://www.facebook.com/tr?id=1498408833818268&amp;ev=PageView &amp;noscript=1">

 While stress is not a cause of infertility, research has shown that high levels of longstanding stress can significantly impact the ability to conceive during infertility treatment.
-The positive news is that by decreasing stress, couples can experience higher fertility potential as well as healthier and happier wellbeing.
+The positive news is that by decreasing stress, patients can experience higher fertility potential as well as healthier and happier well-being.

 Unfortunately, infertility can cause stress.
 A study in the journal, Human Reproduction, found that 30 percent of women seeking infertility treatment have depression and anxiety.